 Read on to learn more about when you can use probate form 13100 or other alternatives for small estates, and how A People’s Choice can help.

 Small Estate Personal Property Overview

 Personal property refers to any type of property that is not real estate.
 This includes jewelry, automobiles, bank accounts, stocks, bonds, and household goods.
-Such property can be collected by using the probate form 13100 affidavit for the transfer of personal property of $150,000 or less.
+Successors may inherit such property using probate form 13100 affidavit for the transfer of personal property of $166,250 or less.

-Before completing the affidavit, you should perform an assessment to make sure it is appropriate to do so.
-For example, the affidavit can only be filed 40 days after the decedent’s death.
-No pending or former administrative proceedings must have been conducted for the decedent’s estate.
-Most importantly, the value of the estate (personal property) cannot exceed $150,000.
-If more than one successor is entitled to receive the decedent’s personal property, all beneficiaries must sign the affidavit identifying the property.
+Before completing the affidavit, you should perform an assessment to ensure it is appropriate to do so.
+For example, you can only file the affidavit 40 days after the decedent’s death.
+Also, no pending or former administrative proceedings must have been conducted for the decedent’s estate.
+Most importantly, the value of the estate cannot exceed $166,250.
+If more than one successor is entitled to receive the decedent’s personal property, all beneficiaries must sign the affidavit identifying that property.

 The 13100 affidavit must be accompanied by the following documents:

-- The identity of the person signing the affidavit such as a driver’s license or passport
+- the identity of the person signing the affidavit, such as a driver’s license or passport; and

-This documentation must be presented to each person or institution that holds the personal property.
+You must present this documentation to each person or institution that holds the personal property.

 There are several resources available online to help you complete a probate form 13100 affidavit.
 Unfortunately, many people who try to use this process without professional help have their affidavit rejected.